 lot, Safeway and other venues.

 * Gmail proved impossible to live with and our resort to using Outlook.com's web mail at first became another trial to endure, following two of their format/operational changes that eliminated the "preview" function and hid most of my mail sorting folders (arghhh).
-However, there must have been a counter-revolution at MicroSoft, since preview, the folders plus drag and drop all came back and they work fine.
+However, there must have been a counter-revolution at MicroSoft, since preview, the folders, and drag-n-drop --all came back and they work fine.
 The attachment process has also been ironed out.
 I think (think) I'm composing in "plain text" now (having opted for the "Lite" email version) (which might no longer be available, since I'm being screen prompted to "upgrade" to a new web-mail program).
-For a while I had to warn my e-correspondent friends to disregard oddball font changes, but that's fixed as well.
+For a while I had to warn my e-correspondent friends to disregard oddball font changes, but that's been fixed as well.

 ~ I hope to never again depend on an I$P for my email address.)

 A simple text editor:

 * Holy Molie: it was more than 5 months since purchasing our first Chromebook before I found a text editor that worked.
 After a year, I'm still unaware of any comes-with application which amounts to a simple, off-line, locally saving (to USB flash or the built-in 16 gig "Download" memory) text editor^ (one like Microsoft's "NotePad").
 When I needed to save a URL or a quote, the only way was to paste it into an email to my wife, and then save the "Sent" email as an MHTML!

 I just wanted something that worked.
 I had no desire to take on yet another application's updates, defaults, GUI format, debugging/work-arounds as a hobby.
 Chromebook's operating system and Outlook had already used up all my spare energy in bringing them to heel.

 ^As late as 2013 there use to be an off-line, came-with application